James Thomson (mathematician)

-James Thomson (13 November 1786 – 12 January 1849) was an Irish mathematician, notable for his role in the formation of the thermodynamics school at the University of Glasgow.
+James Thomson (13 November 1786 – 12 January 1849) was a British Irish mathematician.
 He was the father of the engineer and physicist James Thomson and the physicist Lord Kelvin.

 Life

-Born into an Ulster-Scots family on 13 November 1786, he was the fourth son of Agnes Nesbit and James Thomson, a small farmer, at Annaghmore, near Ballynahinch, County Down (the house was later called Spamount), in Ulster.
+Born into an Ulster-Scots family on 13 November 1786, Thomson was the fourth son of Agnes Nesbit and James Thomson, a small farmer, at Annaghmore, near Ballynahinch, County Down (the house was later called Spamount), in Ulster.
 His early education was from his father.
-At the age of 11 or 12 he had found out for himself the art of dialling.
+At age 11 or 12 he had found out for himself the art of dialling.
 His father sent him to a school at Ballykine, near Ballynahinch, kept by Samuel Edgar, father of John Edgar.
-Here Thomson soon rose to be an assistant.
+Thomson soon rose to be an assistant.